wq/wq/docs/rest/router.md

 order: 2
 ---

-REST controller (app.py)
+REST controller (router)
 ========================

-[wq.db.rest.app]
+[wq.db.rest.routers]

-**app.py** is the controller at the core of [wq.db.rest].
-The name reflects the fact that this module serves server-side counterpart to [wq/app.js] in [wq.app].  app.py's singleton router instance generates a [URL structure] with REST endpoints for all models registered with it, and produces a [wq configuration object] for consumption by wq/app.js' client-side router.
+The `router` object (an instance of [ModelRouter]) is the controller at the core of [wq.db.rest].
+The router serves as the server-side counterpart to [wq/app.js] in [wq.app].
+The router generates a [URL structure] with REST endpoints for all models registered with it, and produces a [wq configuration object] for consumption by wq/app.js' client-side router.

 ## Usage

-app.py's router is a subclass of [Django REST Framework]'s [DefaultRouter], but its API is more closely modeled after Django's [admin site].
+`ModelRouter` is a subclass of [Django REST Framework]'s [DefaultRouter], but its API is more closely modeled after Django's [admin site].
 The similarity with the latter can be seen in the following examples.

 ```python
 # mysite/urls.py